DataProfunda/House-Prices-Regression-Techniques/README.md

 # Conclusions
 There are a lot of things that I could do better.
 Order of the categorical data could retain some more information, but with auto-mapping we sacrifise it for the time save.
 Other notebooks that I've read, spend more time on feature engineering.
 They usually produce better results.
-Although we splitted data, when we set big n_repetition overfitting occur.
+Although we splitted data, when we set big n_repetition overfitting occurs.
 I think KFold would produce better results.
 My best RMSE score is 0.149.